Privacy choices

 More vivid is not always more useful.
 Increasing saturation or chroma can reduce readability, create visual vibration, or push a color outside the feel of a brand system.

 OKLCH chroma adjustments can move toward colors that are hard to represent in sRGB.
-Treat the previewed HEX value as the practical browser result, and check important colors with contrast and gamut tools before shipping them.
+Treat the displayed sRGB value as a practical fallback, retain its alpha where present, and check important colors with contrast and gamut tools before shipping them.

 Quick answers